-Habda is the Curator of Modern and Contemporary British Art, working across the Fitzwilliam Museum and Kettle’s Yard to research new perspectives on the collections in their global contexts and identify new acquisitions to better represent the diversity of British art in the 20th and 21st centuries.
+Habda is the Senior Curator Contemporary & Modern Art (with Kettle’s Yard), working across the Fitzwilliam Museum and Kettle’s Yard to research new perspectives on the collections in their global contexts and identify new acquisitions to better represent the diversity of British art in the 20th and 21st centuries.

 Her research interests include examining how the post-colonial complexities of genealogies and geographies challenge existing histories of British art to expand subject matter, ideas and media.
 She is also interested in the intersection of colonial legacy and the climate crisis, and the shifting definitions attached to the term ‘global’ in artistic practices.